ChatFAQ/ChatFAQ/README.md

 **ChatFAQ** is an open-source comprehensive platform for creating a wide variety of chatbots:
 - generic ones,
 - business-trained,
 - or even capable of redirecting requests to human operators.

+**ChatFAQ** is a solution that:
-Is a solution that converts FAQ content into interactive chatbots using **open source large language models**, providing **flexibility and costs-effectiveness**.
+- converts FAQ content into interactive chatbots
+- using **open source large language models**,
+- providing flexibility and **costs-effectiveness**.

 It includes a **specialized NLP/NLG engine** and customized chat widgets, ensuring a tailored experience for users and avoiding vendor lock-in.